mhotard/DataCleaning/README.md

 The r script in this repo completes these steps.
 It should be run in the directory UCI Har Dataset which should contain the data files within their respective subfolders.
 The r script contains comments to explain it steps, but it follows the baisc outline of the assignment presented above.
 The ultimate product is a data set that includes the mean for all of the variables in the UCI study that related to the mean or standard deviation grouped by participant by activity.

+The initial data files contained 10999 observations and 561 feature variables.
+The feature variables were reduced to 79 based on the instructions to only use the variables with the mean or standard deviation.
+The 10999 observations were for all participants for all activities.
+Once the average for each activity per participant was taken, this reduced the rows to 180 (6 activities * 30 participants).
+The final data is tidy data in that each row represents one participant doing one activity and the associated measurements for that participant at that activity.

 This repo contains:

 'README.md'